Everything You Need to Know About Medical Marijuana and Health Insurance

 Colorado generated $200 million in tax revenue in a single year, while Washington generated $256 million, according to the Los Angeles Times.

 As the pendulum slowly swings in favor of medical marijuana, a future with health insurance coverage seems more likely.
 What would this future look like?
 Already workers’ compensation has been directed to cover medical marijuana in many cases.
-This might be the first place we see widespread coverage.
+Workers’ compensation might be the first place we see widespread coverage.

 Employer-based insurance plans could be next.
 These plans are small compared to large national insurance companies.
 The size of these plans allows them a greater degree of flexibility.